SMBCheeky/error-object/README.md

         - for all fields other than `numberCode`, if a value is found and is a string, it is saved as is, but if it is an array or an object it will be JSON.stringify'ed and saved as a string
         - for `numberCode`, if a value is found and it is a number different than `NaN`, it is saved
+        - the `transform`
-        - the `transformCode`, `transformNumberCode`, `transformMessage`, `transformDetails` and `transformDomain` functions are used to transform the found values to the error object
+          function is used to transform the found values by the parsing process into the error object
-        - the transform functions have access to each respective value, all other values, and the initial object (object inside the errors array or initial object)
+        - the transform function has access to all pre-transformation values and also the initial object (object inside the errors array or initial object)
         - everything gets processed into a list of `ErrorSummary | ErrorObjectErrorResult` array
         - it contains everything, from error strings custom-made to be as distinct and easy to read as possible, to self